trashbirdecology/luisdva.github.io/_posts/2018-02-14-Tidyeval-pdf-hell.md

   creditlink:
 published: true
 ---
+> Update - April 2018 - In the most recent release of _rlang_ (0.2.0), we can use ensym() as a new variant of enexpr() for cleaner code.
+I've updated the code to reflect this change.
+Thanks to Hadley Wickham for the heads up.

 Although it first became a feature of _dplyr_ in [June of 2017](https://blog.rstudio.com/2017/06/13/dplyr-0-7-0/){:target="_blank"}, tidy evaluation is once again in the spotlight after the 2018 RStudio conference.
 This is a good [compilation](https://maraaverick.rbind.io/2017/08/tidyeval-resource-roundup/){:target="_blank"} of _tidyeval_ resources, and I suggest watching [this](https://www.youtube.com/watch?v=nERXS3ssntw){:target="_blank"} five-minute video of Hadley Wickham explaining the big ideas behind tidy evaluation while wearing a stylish sweater.